To establish guidelines for the charging and approval of direct cost expenditures on federal awards.

 In some cases, the terms and conditions of the award may require that the sponsor give specific approval for certain direct costs either as part of the specific grant or contract, or subsequent to the initiation of the project.

 For grants, many federal agencies have delegated most of these required direct cost prior approvals to the University under the “expanded authorities” or “waiver of authorities” set forth in 2 C.F.R.
 Chapter I and Chapter II.
 The University has further delegated this authority to the Principal Investigator, subject to them providing and /or maintaining documentation of the appropriateness of the expense in conjunction with the project, and having applied the factors of allowability, allocability, and reasonableness regarding the cost prior to processing the expenditure.

 For federal contracts, prior approvals are often required for certain direct cost expenditures, and it is the Principal Investigator’s responsibility to ensure that such approvals are obtained, in writing, through Research Services from the agency before funds are expended.

 In order for a direct cost to be an allowable cost on a sponsored project, the cost must be:

-Sponsor limitations on specific items of direct cost expenditures are included in, or referred to on the Account Information Sheet (AIS) or the Notice of Award.
+Sponsor limitations on specific items of direct cost expenditures are included or referred to in the Notice of Award and should be reflected on the Account Information Sheet (AIS).
+In the event of inconsistency, the Notice of Award takes precedence.